ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

    2. On the micro:bit, connecting the two outputs and lighting the two LEDs at (3, 0) and (4, 0) (while the inputs, driven by the micro:bit, are shown on (0, 0) and (1, 0), as in the preceding sections).
 Use brightness `5` for 0, and `255` for 1.

 #### 3. Present
-- writeup with derivations, truth tables
-- videos of circuits operating
-- programs used

 In the [Lab Notebook](README.md), include:
 1. A short narrative about the experiments, with answers to the questions in [Part 1](#functional-sets), and the table from 4.2.1.
 2. Symbolic diagrams of the combinational circuits from 4.2.2-4.2.5.